dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f length -l 150 -t bin/Loci/Taxa_List.txt --no_subspecies
 ```
 > Above command will select one sequence per taxon per locus based on the longest available sequence.
 The minimum base pair length is 150.
-The no_subspecies option is used.
+The subspecies component of taxon names is ignored.
 Action is performed for all fasta files located in the `Filter/` directory.

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f translate --table standard -l 150 -t bin/Loci/Taxa_List.txt